roman-bilyak/Microservice.Architecture/README.md

 ```powershell
 .\run.ps1 -r 'romanbilyak'
 ```
+Go to https://localhost to browse application.

-Other methods of running this project are described below:
+*Other methods of running this project are described below:*

 ### Kubernates Cluster